MicrosoftDocs/windowsserverdocs/WindowsServerDocs/get-started/upgrade-conversion-options.md

 ---
 title: Upgrade and Conversion Options for Windows Server
-description: Explains how to upgrade or convert Windows Server to newer versions, different editions, or switch between licensing options, such as evaluation, retail and volume licensed. ms.date: 11/25/2021 ms.topic: conceptual ms.assetid: 74aa1da3-7076-4a1f-ad5b-9e17bd46dba2
+description: Explains how to upgrade or convert Windows Server to newer versions, different editions, or switch between licensing options, such as evaluation, retail, and volume licensed. ms.date: 11/25/2021 ms.topic: conceptual ms.assetid: 74aa1da3-7076-4a1f-ad5b-9e17bd46dba2